shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 ### Lifestyles

-If you're traveling and living as a local, how do you sustain your lifestyle?
+When traveling and living as a local, how do you sustain your lifestyle?
-Many locals are able to live and stay at a place for years since they work there.
-However, just because you are traveling as a local, does it mean your only option is to also as a local?
+Many locals are able to live and stay at a place for years by working location-dependent jobs.
+However, just because you are traveling as a local, does it mean your only option is to work as a local?

 There are various lifestyles that can lets you travel and work across the global.
 * Digital nomad or remote worker